codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 #### Runtime prerequisites
 Before you install the CSDP runtime, verify that:
-* Your deployment conforms to our [system requirements]({{site.baseurl}}/docs/runtime/monitor-manage-runtimes
+* Your deployment conforms to our [system requirements]({{site.baseurl}}/docs/runtime/monitor-manage-runtimes)
-* You have a Personal Access Token (PAT) for authentication to the Git installation repo, that you will create or select during runtime installation.
+* You have a Personal Access Token (PAT) for authentication to the GitHub installation repo, that you will create or select during runtime installation.
-  To create a Git token, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+  To create a GitHub PAT, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-  > When you create the Git token, set the correct expiration date and scope:
+  > When you create the GitHub PAT token, set the correct expiration date and scope:
    Expiration: Default is `30 days`
    Scope: `repo`

 #### Runtime installation
-To install a CSDP runtime, you can either pass the flags in the runtime install command in the UI, or run `cf runtime install`, and follow the prompts in the CSDP CLI wizard to enter the required flags.
+To install a CSDP runtime, you can either pass the flags in the runtime install command in the UI, or run `cf runtime install`, and follow the prompts in the CSDP CLI wizard to enter the required parameters.

 #### Runtime installation flags